Office of the Assistant Secretary for Health (OASH), Office of the Secretary, Department of Health and Human Services (HHS).

 Request for information.

-To be considered, comments must be received electronically at the email address provided below, no later than 5:00 p.m.
-Eastern Time (ET) March 15, 2021.
+To be considered, public comments must be received electronically no later than midnight eastern standard time (EST) on June 11, 2021.

 Start Supplemental Information

 Start Printed Page 22215

 The development of a national strategy on vector-borne diseases including tickborne diseases was mandated by Congress through Section 404 of H.R.
 1865, the Further Consolidated Appropriations Act.
 Section 404 is Section 317u of the Public Service Act and is named the Kay Hagan Tick Act (Act), in honor of Senator Kay Hagan, who died from complications of having tickborne Powassan virus disease.
 The Act requires HHS to develop a national strategy to address vector-borne diseases including tickborne diseases (National Strategy).
 Preparation of the National Strategy builds upon an inter-departmental effort to develop A National Public Health Framework for the Prevention and Control of Vector-Borne Diseases in Humans, released in September 2020.1